The short answer is in some ways, yes, and in some ways no.

 How can I find out more about LGBTQ+ Planning?

-Call our office and schedule a Strategic Planning Session with us.
+Call our office and schedule a Strategic Planning Session with us, or book a session online.
 We can go over your specific concerns as well as our tools for alleviating those concerns.
 Rest assured that we have done it before, many times, and we can unburden you from this issue and the stress that goes along with it.
 You can also give us a call at 978-657-7437 or email us at [email protected] to learn more.